This article will discuss the different types of beetles in Delaware.

 There are two other species, C. consimile and C. concinnum, which were both originally described as belonging to the same genus.

 However, they have since been reclassified as belonging to different genera.
-It is believed that both were erroneously classified due to their similarity with C. discrepens which has yet to be formally classified into any genus.
+Both were believed to be erroneously classified due to their similarity with C. discrepens, which has yet to be formally classified into any genus.

 53. Banded Longhorn Beetle

-The Banded Longhorn Beetle is a type of beetle in Delaware with a black head and thorax, orange-red elytra, and yellow legs.
+The Banded Longhorn Beetle is a type of beetle in Delaware with a black head, thorax, orange-red elytra, and yellow legs.

 The larvae are dark brown.
 It can be found on the ground or on plants like blackberry bushes and ragweed.